 Cloudflare also masks the site's IP address so attackers cannot directly attack a server.
 This is assuming you have set the DNS record to orange clouded.

 At first glance, Cloudflare is the CDN in my configuration.
 Normally this would mean images used on the site would be stored in the WordPress media library.
 They would then, as part of the caching functionality be automatically included in a CDN distribution on Cloudflare.
-But I don't like using the WordPress media library.
-I find it unattractive for the following reasons
+But I don't like using the WordPress media library for the following reasons:

-The best media library for me, is an empty one.
+The best WordPress media library for me, is an empty one.
 To that end I keep all my images on Amazon S3.
-So they are delivered via a CDN, I also use Amazon Cloudfront in addition to Amazon S3.
-I am doing this manually at present - but hope to create a system to do process images automatically.
+So that they are delivered via a CDN, I also use Amazon Cloudfront in addition to Amazon S3.
+I am doing this manually at present - but hope to create a system to process images automatically.
 This would simplify my current workflow and improve the result.

 The disadvantages to my current solution are that I have no srcset solution.
-Also many plugins rely on the media library and if you don't use it, you can't use those plugins.
+Also many image focussed plugins (e.g sliders and galleries) rely on the media library.
+If you don't use the media library, you can't use those plugins.

 However using Oxygen and Advanced Custom Fields I find I don't need plugins to create sliders and galleries.
 The srcset problem remains, but is something we will program our way around in the near future.
 So in summary this is how my CDN setup looks: